 As I mentioned earlier, choosing the best badminton racket is quite important if you want to move forward in badminton.
 I am not saying that you will not learn the game at all but it is better to play with a badminton racket that is appropriate for you.
 Some of the main things to focus on while buying badminton are the weight of the racket, the balance point, head shape, etc. If you want to get an excellent badminton racket then you will have to keep these things in mind.
 Not thinking about these things before buying a badminton racket will not create any kind of problem it is better to get something that will support you throughout.
 Here is a brief explanation of these things to make it clear what you need to check.

 The weight of the badminton racket is quite important as I mentioned earlier a racket that is too heavy or too light for you can make you uncomfortable.
 The weight of the racket is determined by the letter ‘U’.
 The smaller the number with ‘U’, the heavier the racket is.
 Badminton rackets that are extremely heavy or extremely light are used by professionals and advanced players.
 There are habitual of the weight as it is the most beneficial for them.
 But for a beginner or an intermediate player, it can be a little difficult to handle the weight.
 The recommended weight of the badminton racket is 85-100 grams.
 This weight is considered to be ideal for badminton rackets.

 The flexibility of the shaft is quite important.
-Different types of the flexibility of the shaft of badminton rackets are extra stiff, stiff and flexible.
-Badminton rackets with extra stiff shaft are used by professionals and advanced players for speed and manoeuvrability.
+Different types of the flexibility of the shaft of badminton rackets are extra stiff, stiff, and flexible.
+Badminton rackets with extra stiff shafts are used by professionals and advanced players for speed and maneuverability.
 While stiff rackets and flexible rackets produce power.
 Flexible rackets are usually used to generate power for the shots.
 It is better for a beginner to get a flexible racket when they are still on the learning curve.

 Strings and string tension